 This module is designed to promote a detailed appreciation of the effects of toxins and drugs on human systems and the approaches to their detection and quantification in accidental and deliberate poisonings.
 The syllabus will be based around mammalian toxicology with a predominant focus on human examples.
-It is intended for students studying Forensic and Environmental Sciences.

 To provide the student with a detailed appreciation of the interactions between organism and toxicants, and their subsequent effects at molecular, cellular and higher levels of organisation.

 By the end of this module the student should be able to:

 1. Demonstrate a critical understanding of the principles of human pharmacology and toxicology, and of the chemical, cellular and physiological factors that affect the toxicity of compounds.

 2. Discuss the role of pharmacology and toxicology in forensic and environmental investigations, and the range of common drugs and toxicants encountered.

 3. Relate the kinetic and dynamic properties of common drugs and toxicants to the forensic evaluation and clinical management of accidental or deliberate poisonings.

 4. Critically appraise the range of techniques and approaches for sample collection/handling; screening and confirmatory tests; and assessment, interpretation and recording of toxicological data

 This will include; receptor signalling; agonists antagonists.
 Drug− receptor binding and interaction.
 Examples will be drawn from central nervous system (CNS) receptors, adrenergic cholinergic receptors/neurotransmission.